 Brian and a partner started their own business, we built our own house, we took the kids out of school and educated them at home, we acquired 3 cats, 5 sheep.
 A dog.
 Yes… I guess we are are living the dream!

 I am in a reflective mood.
 This usually happens if I’ve spent too much time on Facebook or the likes, and have been looking at photos of family from home.

 Emigrating to New Zealand from the UK is not an uncommon thing.
-But it’s like when you’re pregnant and then suddenly every other person you meet is pregnant too.
-You decide to start a new life in a different country and low and behold “oh, so and so has just emigrated to Australia.”
+But, it’s a little like when you find out you are pregnant and then suddenly every other person you meet is pregnant too.
+You decide to start a new life in a different country and low and behold; “Oh, so and so has just emigrated to Australia.”